Vertu: Liquidmetal

-Exotic Leathers
+Exotic leathers

 The exterior casings of many Vertu devices are finished with various types of exotic leathers, such as alligator, ostrich, and other reptile skins.
 The company has stated that its process involves hand-cutting and stitching the leather components for each phone.

-Ruby Bearings
+Ruby bearings

 Inspired by watchmaking, ruby bearings have been placed under the keypads of certain models, such as the Signature.
 This feature was intended to affect the keys' tactile response and durability.

-Ceramic Components
+Ceramic components

 Ceramic has been used for specific components in Vertu phones.
 It was first used for the earpiece ("pillow") on the 2002 Signature model, selected for its acoustic properties and wear resistance.
 The 2023 Metavertu 2 model later featured a frame constructed from ceramic.

 Titanium

-The 2007 Ascent Ti model featured extensive use of Grade 5 Titanium in its body.
+The 2007 Ascent Ti model featured extensive use of Grade 5 titanium in its body.
 This alloy is known for its high strength-to-weight ratio and is also used in the aerospace and medical industries.

-Carbon Fiber
+Carbon fibre

-The 2013 Vertu Ti model, featured components made from Carbon Fiber.
+The 2013 Vertu Ti model, featured components made from carbon fibre.